 - Single Channel Counter

 - Clear Timer on Compare Match (Auto Reload)

-- Glitch-free, Phase Correct Pulse Width Modulator (PWM)
+- Glitch-free, phase Correct Pulse Width Modulator (PWM)

 - Frequency Generator

 - 10-bit Clock Prescaler

 - Overflow and Compare Match Interrupt Sources (TOV2 and OCF2)

-- Allows clocking from External 32 kHz Watch Crystal Independent of the I/O Clock
+- Allows Clocking from External 32 kHz Watch Crystal Independent of the I/O Clock

-A simplified block diagram of the 8-bit Timer/Counter is shown in Figure 53.
-For the actual placement of I/O pins, refer to "Pinouts ATmega16" on page 2.
-CPU accessible I/O Registers, including I/O bits and I/O pins, are shown in bold.
-The device-specific I/O register and bit locations are listed in the "8-bit Timer/Counter Register Description" on page 121.
+A simplified block diagram of the 8-bit Timer/Counter is shown in Figure 45.
+For the actual placement of I/O pins, refer to "Pin Configurations" on page 2.
+CPU accessible I/O registers, including I/O bits and I/O pins, are shown in bold.
+The device-specific I/O register and bit locations are listed in the "8-bit Timer/Counter Register Description" on page 115.

-Figure 53.
+Figure 45.
 8-bit Timer/Counter Block Diagram

-The Timer/Counter (TCNT2) and Output Compare Register (OCR2) are 8-bit registers.
+Registers The Timer/Counter (TCNT2) and Output Compare Register (OCR2) are 8-bit registers.
 Interrupt request (shorten as Int.Req.) signals are all visible in the Timer Interrupt Flag Register (TIFR).
-All interrupts are individually masked with the Timer Interrupt Mask Register (TIMSK).
-TIFR and TIMSK are not shown in the figure since these registers are shared by other timer units.

-The Timer/Counter can be clocked internally, via the prescaler, or asynchronously clocked from the TOSC1/2 pins, as detailed later in this section.
-The asynchronous operation is controlled by the Asynchronous Status Register (ASSR).
-The Clock Select logic block controls which clock source the Timer/Counter uses to increment (or decrement) its value.
+All interrupts are individually masked with the Timer Interrupt Mask reg- ister (TIMSK).
+TIFR and TIMSK are not shown in the figure since these registers are shared by other timer units. clocked from operation is logic block c ment) its val Counter can be clocked internally, via the prescaler, or asynchronously in the TOSC1/2 pins, as detailed later in this section.
+The asynchronous controlled by the Asynchronous Status Register (ASSR).
+The Clock Select ontrols which clock source the Timer/Counter uses to increment (or decreue.
 The Timer/Counter is inactive when no clock source is selected.
-The output from the Clock Select logic is referred to as the timer clock (clk{T2}).

-The double buffered Output Compare Register (OCR2) is compared with the Timer/Counter value at all times.
-The result of the compare can be used by the waveform generator to generate a PWM or variable frequency output on the Output Compare Pin (OC2).
-See "Output Compare Unit" on page 113. for details.
-The compare match event will also set the Compare Flag (OCF2) which can be used to generate an output compare interrupt request.
+The he clock select logic is referred to as the timer clock ( $clk{T2}$ ).
+Timer/Count form generat Pin (OC2).
+F event will als buffered Output Compare Register (OCR2) is compared with the er value at all times.
+The result of the compare can be used by the wave- or to generate a PWM or variable frequency output on the Output Compare For details, see "Output Compare Unit" on page 105.
+The compare match so set the compare flag (OCF2) which can be used to generate an output errupt request.
+Definitions Many register and bit references in this document are written in general form.

-Definitions

-Many register and bit references in this document are written in general form.
 A lower case "n" replaces the Timer/Counter number, in this case 2.
 However, when using the register or bit defines in a program, the precise form must be used (i.e., TCNT2 for accessing Timer/Counter2 counter value and so on).
-The definitions in Table 49 are also used extensively throughout the document.

-Table 49.
-Definitions

-BOTTOM The counter reaches the BOTTOM when it becomes zero (0x00).
-MAX The counter reaches its MAXimum when it becomes 0xFF (decimal 255).
-TOP The counter reaches the TOP when it becomes equal to the highest value in the count sequence.
+The definitions in Table 41 are also used extensively throughout the Table 41.
+Definitions BOTTOM The counter reaches the BOTTOM when it becomes zero (0x00).
+MAX The counter reaches its MAXimum when it becomes 0xFF (decimal 255). ТОР The counter reaches the TOP when it becomes equal to the highest value in the count sequence.
 The TOP value can be assigned to be the fixed value 0xFF (MAX) or the value stored in the OCR2 register.
 The assignment is dependent on the mode of operation.

-Timer/Counter Clock Sources

-The Timer/Counter can be clocked by an internal synchronous or an external asynchronous clock source.
-The clock source clk{T2} is by default equal to the MCU clock, $clk{I/O}$.
-When the AS2 bit in the ASSR Register is written to logic one, the clock source is taken from the Timer/Counter Oscillator connected to TOSC1 and TOSC2.
-For details on asynchronous operation, see "Asynchronous Status Register - ASSR" on page 124.
-For details on clock sources and prescaler, see "Timer/Counter Prescaler" on page 127.
+Timer/Counter Clock Sources nous clock s When the As from the Tin ounter can be clocked by an internal synchronous or an external asynchro- ource.
+The clock source $clk{T2}$ is by default equal to the MCU clock, $clk{I/O}$ .
+S2 bit in the ASSR register is written to logic one, the clock source is taken her/Counter Oscillator connected to TOSC1 and TOSC2.
+For details on is operation, see "Asynchronous Status Register - ASSR" on page 117.
+For details on clock sources and prescaler, see "Timer/Counter Prescaler" on page 121.